-The club licence applicant must - along with the additional application material and documentation for other employments, cf. to Article 8.4.19 - notify DBU of the name of the supporter liaison officer and submit any documentation for the qualification of the supporter liaison officer and information on in which position this person is employed with the club apart from his SLO-work or from which circle he or she is appointed.
-Furthermore, the club must notify DBU of the supporter liaison officer's meeting activities for the club.
+The club licence applicant must - along with the additional application material and documentation for other employments, cf. to Article 8.4.19 - notify DBU of the name of the supporter liaison officer.

 UEFA, DBU and the Danish League strongly recommend that a supporter liaison officer be appointed amongst the club's fan base.